Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### Solving the Data Availability Challenge

-Data availability represents the biggest cost bottleneck for Layer 2 solutions.
+With rollups defined, the dominant cost driver becomes data availability.
 Before March 2024, rollups had to store their data permanently in Ethereum's expensive execution layer, making data availability costs account for 80-95% of total rollup fees.

 **EIP-4844**, implemented in the **Dencun upgrade**, fundamentally changed this economics by introducing **blob-carrying transactions**.
 EIP-4844 introduced blobs with a separate fee market and temporary retention (~18 days), cutting rollup DA costs.
 These **blobs** are large packets of data (about 128 KB each) that live temporarily on Ethereum's consensus layer before being automatically pruned, establishing a separate, much cheaper data market specifically designed for rollups.